mitrefireline/simfire/docs/source/intro.md

 ```

 By default, it will get the most recent version.
-Right now, whatever is in `master` will always be version `0.0.0`.
+Right now, whatever is in `main` will always be version `0.0.0`.
 The other versions can be seen in the [Releases Section of the GitLab](https://gitlab.mitre.org/fireline/simfire/-/releases) or on the [Package Registry Page](https://gitlab.mitre.org/fireline/simfire/-/packages).

 ## Setting Up xpra for Remote Simulation Visualization